New York accuses Amazon of backsliding over worker safety, seeks monitor

 "While case rates, hospitalizations, and deaths rise, Amazon rescinds protections and packs in more workers for its holiday rush," James said in her motion.
 "Amazon's ongoing - and worsening - failure to protect workers must be halted."

+Amazon said in a statement it has taken a "comprehensive approach" to COVID-19 safety.

+"It's disappointing that the Attorney General is seeking to politicize the pandemic by asking for 'emergency' relief now despite having filed this lawsuit nine months ago," Amazon said.

-The Seattle-based company is appealing a New York state judge's refusal in October to dismiss James' lawsuit.
+The Seattle-based company is appealing a judge's refusal in October to dismiss James' lawsuit.

 Amazon on Nov.
-15 reached a separate settlement with California to resolve claims it violated a state "right-to-know" law by concealing from warehouse workers and local health agencies the numbers of workers being infected with COVID-19.
+15 reached a separate settlement with California over claims it violated a state "right-to-know" law by concealing from warehouse workers and local health agencies the numbers of workers being infected with COVID-19.

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))